SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 ## Looking Inward: How Could This Have Been Prevented?

 I like to think about this from an impact perspective.
 If I wanted a different outcome here, what are some things I could have done?
+I'd suggest others could benefit from doing this as well.

 * I could have commented my thoughts on the proposed change.
 But, I didn't actively follow the project beyond consuming it.
   * **Action**: I could follow the authors of the OSS tools I depend on, on various social channels (and add their blogs to my feed reader).